Author: Lisa McGrimmon | Published: October 20, 2007 | Modified: August 1, 2019

 Lessons from eBay

 If you invest a lot of time promoting your storefront on a third party site, ultimately, you are promoting someone else's business, not your own.
-If, at some point, that third party site no longer meets your needs, and you decide to move to another sales venue, a lot of your promotional efforts may be lost because you had been sending potential customers to a site that was not your own.
+If, at some point, that third party site no longer meets your needs, and you decide to move to another online sales venue, a lot of your promotional efforts will be lost because you had been sending potential customers to a site that was not your own.

 If you spend a lot of time creating unique content for third party sites (videos, photos, descriptions, clever posts on social sites, etc.), you are building someone else's business, not your own.

 Online marketplaces make it easy for non-technical people to set up shop quickly, and they come with their own built-in customer base.
-The search and social sites are a valuable source of customers and can't be ignored.
+The search and social sites are a valuable source of online customers, and they can't be completely ignored.

 Let me be perfectly clear.
-I'm not suggesting you completely ignore Google, or Facebook, or Pinterest, or Etsy, or any other third party site that can help you grow your business.
+I'm not suggesting you completely ignore Google, or Facebook, or Pinterest, or Etsy, or Instagram, or any other third party site that can help you grow your business.

-I am saying that ultimately, you want those sites to be a part of a mix that support your business.
+I am saying that ultimately, you want those sites to be a part of a mix that supports your business.
 As much as possible, it's wise to avoid relying on a single third party to drive your business.
 It's also smart to ensure you spend the majority of your time building equity in your own business, not someone else's.

 Do what works.